roadtocode4u/spaceship/docs/icp/91-css/91-css.md

   <summary>25.
 How can you override CSS styles using specificity and the !important rule?</summary>
   <p>

-To override CSS styles using specificity and the !important rule, use a more specific selector for the element and add !important to the CSS property value.
+To override CSS styles using specificity and the !important rule, use a more specific selector for the element and add `!important` to the CSS property value.
+CSS property specificity determines which styles take precedence when multiple rules target the same element.
+Styles with higher specificity override styles with lower specificity.
+Specificity is calculated based on the combination of selectors used in a CSS rule.

   </p>